nuphion/kopia-docker/README.md

 [rclone](https://github.com/rclone/rclone) is installed in the container for use as a Kopia storage backend.

+This docker image is in __pre-alpha__ quality and currently should only be used for testing.

 ## Usage

 The docker expects a file named kopia_cron to exist in container path /config